-We have audited the syndicate annual accounts of syndicate 4321 ('the syndicate') for the year ended 31 December 2024 which comprise the Income Statement, the Statement of Comprehensive Income, the Statement of Members' Balances, the Statement of Financial Position, the Statement of Cash Flows and the related notes 1 to 23, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law including The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008, United Kingdom Accounting Standards including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" and FRS 103 "Insurance Contracts" (United Kingdom Generally Accepted Accounting Practice), and Section 1 of the Lloyd's Syndicate Accounts Instructions V2.0 as modified by the Frequently Asked Questions Version 1.1 issued by Lloyd's (the Syndicate Accounts Instructions).
+We have audited the syndicate annual accounts of Syndicate 5623 ('the syndicate') for the year ended 31 December 2024 which comprise the Statement of Comprehensive Income, the Statement of changes in Members' Balances, the Balance Sheet, the Cash Flow statement and the related notes 1 to 25, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law including The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008, United Kingdom Accounting Standards including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" and FRS 103 "Insurance Contracts" (United Kingdom Generally Accepted Accounting Practice), and Section 1 of the Lloyd's Syndicate Accounts Instructions version 2.1 as modified by the Frequently Asked Questions version v1.1 issued by Lloyd's (the Syndicate Accounts Instructions).